Landowners can be liable when their negligence results in the following:

 Experience.
 Dedication.
 Results.

 At The Simon Law Firm, P.C., we represent individuals who have been seriously injured on someone else’s property.
 We have experience with these claims and know how to force property owners to take responsibility for their dangerous property.
-If you or someone you love has suffered from an accident on someone else’s property—no matter whether it was toxic exposure, a dog bite, a slip and fall accident, or something else—you can trust in the experience, resources, and creativity of our injury law firm.
+If you or someone you love has suffered from an accident on someone else’s property—no matter whether it was toxic exposure, a dog bite, a slip and fall accident, or something else—you can trust in the experience, resources, and creativity of our attorneys.